belng/pure/docs/tooling.md

 # Tooling

 We use various tooling to improve the developer workflow.
 This document lists most of them.
+You only need to run `npm install` to install all the required dependencies, and install the necessary plugins for your Editor.

 The following commands are configured in this repository,